Back and spine surgery specialists serving Boston, MA and surrounding areas

-A number of degenerative spine conditions may eventually require the attention of an orthopedic surgeon, but it is important to remember that in most cases, spine surgery is considered a last resort when all other conservative treatments have failed.
+A number of degenerative spine conditions may eventually require the attention of a surgeon, but it is important to remember that in most cases, spine surgery is considered a last resort when all other conservative treatments have failed.
 Some of the most common causes of neck and back pain include:

 - Failed back surgery syndrome